Team2338/2021_BaB_Starter/README.md

  Hold A - turn spark/neo 2000 RPM, display RPM to console

- Detect Limit Switch, and display to console state of switch
+ Display state of limit switch to console (not pressed = false, pressed = true)

  Read pigeon heading, and display to console heading

  ### Intermediate
  Display Neo RPM on Shuffleboard

- Show limit switch state red/green box on Shuffleboard
+ Show limit switch state Shuffleboard (not pressed = green, pressed = red)

  Show pigeon heading and display using compass widget on Shuffleboard